If This Happens At A Hair Appointment, Run For The Hills

 "That's a big red flag, because that means they don't want to embrace your natural curl pattern; they want to make it easier for themselves," says Alvarez.
 "If they advise you right off the bat to do that, you know they're not really invested in healthy, natural hair care."

-3. The assistant breaks out a volumizing shampoo and conditioner at the bowl.
+3. The assistant breaks out a volumising shampoo and conditioner at the bowl.

-"That's a big no-no, since it can be drying and you want something that's really moisturizing," says Alvarez.
+"That's a big no-no, since it can be drying and you want something that's really moisturising," says Alvarez.
 "A co-wash is perfect or, a lot of times, I'll do a deep cleanser and then follow with a co-wash to add moisture back in.
-But volumizing products shouldn't be used on natural hair."
+But volumising products shouldn't be used on natural hair."

 4. You're promised platinum hair.